Arthur Kantrowitz: Early life

 Kantrowitz was born in New York City on October 28, 1913.
 His mother was a costume designer and his father ran a clinic in the Bronx.
 As a child, Arthur built an electrocardiograph from old radio parts, working with his brother Adrian (who would go on to perform the first heart transplant in the United States.)

 Career

 During his graduate studies at Columbia, Kantrowitz started working as a physicist in 1936 for the National Advisory Committee for Aeronautics (NACA), work he would continue for ten years.
 While obtaining his Ph.D., Kantrowitz was supervised by Edward Teller.
+In 1938, he began construction of the Diffusion Inhibitor, the first known attempt to build a working fusion power reactor.
+The name was deliberately chosen to disguise its purpose, but it was eventually found out and the funding was cancelled.

 He went on to teach at Cornell University for the next ten years and later founded the Avco-Everett Research Lab (AERL) in Everett, Massachusetts, in 1955.
 He developed shock tubes, which were able to produce the extremely hot gases needed to simulate atmospheric re-entry from orbital speeds, thereby solving the critical nose cone re-entry heating problem and accelerating the development of recoverable spacecraft.
 He was AERL's director, chief executive officer, and chairman until 1978 when he took on a professorship at Dartmouth College.
 From 1956 to 1978 he also served as a vice president and director of Avco Corporation.